Pvt. Ray Baldon

 the time they returned home from overseas, their

 little brother would be dead.

-With A Company, he fought to slow the Japanese conquest of the Philippine Islands.
+Ray continued to fight to slow the Japanese conquest of the Philippine Islands for the next several months.
 It was on April 9, 1942, that he became a Prisoner of War when the Filipino and American defenders of Bataan were surrendered to the Japanese.

 On April 9, 1942, Fay became a Prisoner Of War when the Filipino and American forces on Bataan were surrendered.
 With his brother, Ray, he took part in the death march.
 He and many other members of A Company, made their way to Mariveles at the southern tip of Bataan, there they started what became known as the death march.